Welcome to the home page of PragSec lab at Stony Brook University!

-On an average day, we build crawlers, design honeypots, analyze suspicious domains, implement browser extensions, study cybercrime, and track the evolution of online tracking.
+On an average day, we build crawlers, design honeypots, analyze suspicious domains, implement browser extensions, instrument smartphones, study cybercrime, and track the evolution of online tracking.
 You can learn more about the work we do by having a look at our publications.

 |Name||Degree & Year||First Appointment|

 |Malini M. Venkatachari||MS 2018||Cohesity|